 - Experienced mindfulness/meditation teacher.

-- NHS Buddhist Chaplain & Bereavement Counsellor
+- Buddhist Chaplain & Bereavement Counsellor

 - Trained in Working with Survivors of Childhood Sexual Abuse, Childhood Trauma & Addiction.